-(1) Initial gross proceeds.
-If the Warrants are exercised in full at an exercise price of \$ per share of common stock, we will receive additional gross proceeds equal to \$
+Initial gross proceeds.
+If the Warrants are exercised in full at an exercise price of \$ per share of common stock, we will receive additional gross proceeds equal to \$.

 The Units are being offered through the underwriters on a firm commitment basis.
-We have granted the underwriters a 45-day option to purchase up to 18,000 additional Units at the same price, and on the same terms, solely to cover over-allotments, if any.
+We have granted the underwriters a 45-day option to purchase up to additional 90,000 shares of Series B Preferred Stock at a price of \$ and/or 108,000 Warrants at a price of \$0.01 per Warrant, solely to cover over-allotments, if any.
 It is expected that delivery of the Units will be made in New York, New York on or about , 2014.
 See "Underwriting."